Enchanted (film): Plot

 In the animated fairy tale kingdom of Andalasia, the corrupt and ruthless Queen Narissa is determined to stay in power; her reign will end if her stepson, Prince Edward, ever gets married.
-Narissa enlists her loyal servant, Nathaniel, to help Edward hunt trolls to distract Edward from searching for his true love.

-A young woman named Giselle lives in a forest and dreams of meeting a prince and experiencing a "happily ever after."
+Narissa enlists her loyal servant Nathaniel to help Edward hunt trolls to distract him from searching for his true love.
+A young woman named Giselle who lives in a forest dreams of meeting a prince and experiencing a "happily ever after."
 Edward hears Giselle singing and sets off to find her.
 Nathaniel frees a captured troll to kill Giselle, but Edward rescues her.
 She and Edward are instantly attracted to each other and plan to be married the following day.

 Narissa disguises herself as an old hag, intercepts Giselle on her way to the wedding, and pushes her into a well.
-Giselle turns into a live-action version of herself and is teleported to New York City's Times Square where she becomes frightened and overwhelmed by the harshness and unfamiliarity of her new environment.
-Meanwhile, Robert Philip, a divorce lawyer, plans to propose to his girlfriend, Nancy.
-Robert and his six-year-old daughter, Morgan, encounter Giselle while taking a taxi home.
+Giselle turns into a live-action version of herself and is teleported to New York City's Times Square where she becomes frightened and overwhelmed by the harshness and unfamiliarity of the city.
+Robert Philip, a divorce lawyer who plans to propose to his girlfriend, Nancy Tremaine, and his six-year-old daughter, Morgan, encounter Giselle while on their way home.
 Robert reluctantly allows Giselle to stay in his apartment at the insistence of Morgan, who believes that Giselle is a princess.

 Edward embarks on a mission to save Giselle, along with Giselle's chipmunk friend Pip; they jump down the well, turn into live-action versions of themselves, and emerge in Times Square.
 To his dismay, however, Pip discovers that he cannot speak in the real world.
-Meanwhile, Narissa sends Nathaniel to follow Edward and sabotage his efforts to find Giselle, and gives him three poisoned apples to use on Giselle, saying whoever eats one of the apples will fall into a deep sleep and die at midnight.

-Nancy arrives to take Morgan to school, and, after seeing Giselle, she assumes Robert has been unfaithful to her and leaves.
+Meanwhile, Narissa sends Nathaniel to follow Edward and sabotage his efforts to find Giselle and gives him three poisoned apples to use on Giselle, saying whoever eats them will fall into a deep sleep and die at midnight.
+Nancy arrives to take Morgan to school and leaves after seeing Giselle, assuming that Robert has been unfaithful to her.
 Robert is initially angry at Giselle, but he ends up spending the day with her to help familiarize her with the city.
-Giselle questions Robert about his relationship with Nancy and helps the pair reconcile by sending her flowers and an invitation to a costume ball at the Woolworth Building.
+Giselle questions Robert about his relationship with Nancy and helps them reconcile by sending her flowers and an invitation to a costume ball at the Woolworth Building.
 Nathaniel attempts to give Giselle a poisoned apple twice, but his attempts fail.